willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 > python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"

 ### 3. Download TF Object Detection API
-These folders and files basically provide you an accessible human interface for leveraging Tensorflow’s programs for Object Detection, with pre-built code and all.
+These folders and files basically provide you an accessible human interface for leveraging Tensorflow’s programs, with pre-built code and all.
-Firstly, you will want to create a new folder named Tensorflow. cd into this directory.
-Download the Tensorflow Model Repository as a ZIP, and extract its contents here.
+Firstly, you will want to create a new folder named _Tensorflow_. __cd__ into this directory.
+Download the Tensorflow Model Repository (https://github.com/tensorflow/models/archive/master.zip) as a __ZIP__, and extract its contents here.
 You can alternatively clone it via Github if you’re a nerd.

 ### 4. Protobuf Installation/Complication
 This package helps Tensorflow Object Detection API configure model/training parameters.
 Whatever that means, it’s important enough to make you deal with compiling it.